lovehifi/lmsraudio/README.md

 The Lyrion LT (Real-time kernel) version 06/2025 base on Lyrion 9.1 https://lyrion.org/
 >
 Support Pi 4 and Pi 5
+Flash the IMG file to the SD card.
+On your computer, open a browser and go to http://lyriano.local/ to control it.
+On your phone, open a browser and enter the device’s IP address to access the same web interface.
 >
 >
 >